ampproject/amphtml/extensions/amp-ima-video/amp-ima-video.md

 **data-src** (required)

-The URL of your content video.
+The URL of your video content.

 **data-tag** (required)

 The URL for your VAST ad document.

+**data-poster**

+An image for the frame to be displayed before video playback has started.
+By default, the first frame is displayed.

 ## Validation